Muscle Cramp & Spasm

-The other important activity that is very effective in helping to prevent cramp is ensuring adequate hydration and electrolyte replenishment.
-In general, you should be consuming at least 8 to 10 glasses of filtered water a day and more if you are involved in a strenuous physical activity or live and work in high heat and humidity.
+The other important activity that is very effective in preventing cramps is ensuring adequate hydration and electrolyte replenishment.
+In general, you should be consuming at least 8 to 10 glasses of filtered water a day and more if you are involved in strenuous physical activity or live and work in high heat and humidity.

 This article first appeared in: